 The Western Church—Rome (from the 11th century on)

-History books written in the west generally use the term pope to refer to the Bishop of Rome.
-If you are reading Orthodox documents, or documents written before 1073, the term pope might refer to the Patriarch of Alexandria or it might be a courtesy title.
+History books written in the west generally conform to Catholic practice and refer to all bishops of Rome before 1073 as popes.
+If you are reading Orthodox documents, or western documents written before 1073, the term pope might refer to the Patriarch of Alexandria or it might be a courtesy title.

 Presbyters, that is, regular ordained clergy, wear black clericals.